The small clue I listen for in a near-perfect American accent

 … SAE speakers say: t’the store

-On to the exceptions (what would English be without exceptions?):
+On to the exceptions: (what would American English be without exceptions?)

 #2: This is a bit technical: if “to” is following a vowel or a voiced consonant, you can often say a D-like sound instead of /t/.
 This is appropriate depending on the linguistic context – and optional – but you will hear native speakers pronouncing “to” like this.